NA-MIC/ProjectWeek/PW39_2023_Montreal/README.md

 2. [Create a Project](https://github.com/NA-MIC/ProjectWeek/issues/new?assignees=drouin-simon%2Cpiiq%2Crafaelpalomar%2Csjh26%2Ctkapur&labels=project%2Cevent%3APW39_2023_Montreal&projects=&template=project.yml&title=Project%3A+) issue: If you are ready to create your page, you can simply create a “Project” issue.
 This issue will allow you to fill out a convenient form to provide the necessary details.

 3. [Create the project page yourself using the template](Projects/README.md): If you prefer to create the Project Page yourself, you can still do so by using the provided template and submitting a pull request.

+### Project Creation Tips

+- Get your project pages created early!
+The day before is best to make sure everything you need for you presentation is available.
+The ProjectWeek site will be closed to edits for the ***10 minutes before*** both the opening and closing presentation session to ensure site generation.
+After this 10 minute period edits will be re-enabled.
+- If you are [creating the project page yourself using the template](Projects/README.md), **don't reuse a project page template from a previous year.**  We have made significant updates to the template to support auto-generation of project pages, so previous years' templates will not function properly.
+- Remember to fill out the title for your project when using the [project creation issue](https://github.com/NA-MIC/ProjectWeek/issues/new?assignees=drouin-simon%2Cpiiq%2Crafaelpalomar%2Csjh26%2Ctkapur&labels=project%2Cevent%3APW39_2023_Montreal&projects=&template=project.yml&title=Project%3A+)
+- Check the formatting on the Key Investigators list when creating a [project issue](https://github.com/NA-MIC/ProjectWeek/issues/new?assignees=drouin-simon%2Cpiiq%2Crafaelpalomar%2Csjh26%2Ctkapur&labels=project%2Cevent%3APW39_2023_Montreal&projects=&template=project.yml&title=Project%3A+) (this is critical for page generation):

+     `- Firstname Lastname (Affiliation, Country)`

 {% include projects.md %}